fentec-project/CiFEr/README.md

 - [AMCL](https://github.com/miracl/amcl)

 CiFEr relies on GMP for all big integer arithmetic.
 We recommend familiarizing yourself with it before using CiFEr.
-For the use of pairings in elliptic curves CiFEr depends on AMCL and its implementation of BN254 curve.
-To be able to run cmake file described bellow, AMCL library must be compiled with BN254 curve.
-This can be done manually, but in addition we provide a bash script running a modified python code that installs minimal requirements of AMCL library in the standard directory `/usr/local/lib` and header files in `/usr/local/include`.
-For the latter run:
+To be able to run CMake as described below, AMCL must be compiled with BN254 curve.
+This can be done manually, but for convenience, we provide a Bash script that runs a modified AMCL setup (a Python script) and installs a minimal version of AMCL in the standard directory `/usr/local/lib` and header files in `/usr/local/include`.
+These default values can be changed in `external/amcl/setup_amcl.sh`.
+To use the script, run:
 ````
 cd external/amcl
 sudo ./setup_amcl.sh